core-wg/comi/draft-ietf-core-comi.md

 Each datastore returned is further qualified using the "ds" Link-Format attribute.
 This attribute is set to the SID assigned to the datastore identity.
-When a unified datastore is implemented, the ds attribute is set to 1029.
+When a unified datastore is implemented, the ds attribute is set to 1029 as specified in {{ietf-comi-sid}}.
 For other examples of datastores, see the Network Management Datastore Architecture (NMDA) {{RFC7950}}.

 ~~~~